stefanionescu/llm-roleplay-webapp/README.md

 The following environment variables need to be configured:

 - Supabase configuration
-- Mixpanel tokens
+- Mixpanel token
-- API endpoints
+- Inference and main API keys
-- Authentication settings

 <h2>📊 Analytics</h2>